Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Ground-state energy of local Hamiltonians

 First of all, we would say something regarding what we meant by `very unlikely to be efficiently solvable'.
 We know that efficiently solvable means that there exists a polynomial size quantum circuit (i.e. circuits with $\text{poly}(N)$ gates), which answers the problem for $H_N$.
 So by saying `unlikely to be efficiently solvable', we mean that it is very unlikely to have such kind of quantum circuits.
 The underline reason is that if such a circuit exists, then it will contradict some common belief in the fundamental theory of computer science.
 That is, the class of problems whose solutions can efficiently verified (the so-called `{\bf NP}' class), is in fact different from the class of problem whose solutions can be efficiently found (the so-called `{\bf P}' class).
 This $\textbf{P}\neq\textbf{NP}$ conjecture is widely believed to be true among computer scientists, yet no rigorous proof ever found.
 Note that what is directly relevant to discussions in Box 4.6 is the `quantum analogy' of this $\textbf{P}\neq\textbf{NP}$ conjecture, which for technical reasons we omit the details.

 We then discuss the structure of the Hamiltonian $H$.
 In the assertion it is only roughly said that $H$ is a local Hamiltonian, but has not yet specified its local structure (i.e. spatial dimension, nearest-neighbor etc.).
-One might think that the local structure which result in the asserted result might be quite non-physical, in a sense that it might involve $k\geq 3$-body interactions, or interactions with particles which are geometrically not nearest neighbors.
+One might think that the local structure which leads to the asserted result might be quite non-physical, in a sense that it might involve $k\geq 3$-body interactions, or interactions between degrees of freedom which are geometrically not nearest neighbors.
 Quite counter-intuitively, the local structure could be surprisingly simple: it can only be associated with nearest-neighbor interactions on a $2D$ square lattice, or even nearest neighbor interactions on a $1D$ chain.
 It worth mentioning that $1D$ result is with a designed Hamiltonian not for qubit (i.e spin $1/2$) systems, but for a spin system with spin-$23/2$ (i.e. single-spin Hilbert space dimension $12$), which does not seems quite realistic.
 However, this is still very surprising given the usually impression that a $1D$ systems should be relatively simple.
 We will discuss more about $1D$ many-body systems in later chapters.

 It is interesting to note that there is another way of looking at the local Hamiltonian problem, from the viewpoint of quantum simulation.
 Recall that the quantum simulation problem is to find the quantum state $\rho(t)$, where the evolution is governed by the Schr\"{o}dinger's equation, i.e.